Stylok5/Project-2-GameofQuotes/README.md

 ## Future content and improvements

 As of now there are three navigation links that are not currently used.
 These are "Add your own quotes", "Register" and "Login".
 In the near feature I plan to update this web application so that the user is able to register, login and then add, edit or delete a quote for a character from the show, improve the styling and making it mobile responsive.

+### Update

+A homepage was implemented to provide an entry point for users.
+Furthermore, the styling of all pages was enhanced to ensure responsiveness across various devices.

 ## Key Learnings